-The human brain contains about 1011 neurons, and each makes on average 103 synapses with other neurons.
-Thus, there are about 1014 synaptic connections in the brain that give rise to our ability to sense, think, remember, and act.
+The human brain contains ~ 1011 neurons, each making >103 synapses with other neurons on average.
+These 1014 synaptic connections enable us to sense, think, remember, and act.
 How is this vast number of neurons organized into circuits to process information?
-How are these circuits assembled during development?
+How are these circuits correctly assembled during development?
 We use model neural circuits in the less numerically complex brains of the fruit fly (~105 neurons) and mouse (~108 neurons) and combine state-of-the-art molecular genetic and viral techniques with physiological and behavioral approaches to investigate these questions.

-We are pursuing these core interests through four research programs:
+We are currently pursuing these core interests through four related research programs:

-4. Development of genetic tools to probe neural circuit assembly and organization
+4. Development of tools to probe neural circuit assembly and function